 In order to collect unemployment, you must have sufficient wages from eligible employment during an established period of time, known as a "base period."
 In most states, this period is the first four out of the last five completed calendar quarters prior to the time that your claim is filed.
 For example, if you file your claim during April, May or June, your base period is the four quarters of the previous year.
 (A few states also have an alternative base period.
-It is based on the last four completed calendar quarters prior to a job loss, and may be used when you don't have enough wages for a claim in the standard base period.)
+It is based on the last four completed calendar quarters prior to a job loss and may be used when you don't have enough wages for a claim in the standard base period.)

 Wages paid during your base period are used to calculate both your eligibility and your weekly benefit.
-The formulas aren't simple: In Missouri, for example, you must make \$2,250 - at least \$1,500 during one of the calendar quarters and at least \$750 during the remainder of the base period, and your total base period wages must be at least 1.5 times your highest quarter wages.
+The formulas aren't simple: In Missouri, for example, you must make \$2,250 - at least \$1,500 during one of the calendar quarters and at least \$750 during the remainder of the base period and your total base period wages must be at least 1.5 times your highest quarter wages.
 Or you must make at least \$19,500 during two of the four base period quarters.
 So, if you worked just a few hours a week or your only wages were from a seasonal job, it's likely that you won't qualify.

-Some artists form loan-out companies (such as LLCs), which provide corporate entity protection and may provide tax advantages.
-Typically, the artist is then an "employee" of his own corporation and the corporation "loans out" the services of that performer to the production company.
 If you're working through a loan-out company, be sure to consult your attorney or accountant so you understand if and when you'll be eligible for unemployment benefits.